sunny-kim-92/light-musings/content/posts/ir/ir.md

 <br></br>

 The bad news?
-In 5 of the games, Foles ended with downright regrettable performances.
+In 5 of the games, Foles's performance was regrettable.

 The good news?
 In the other 2, Foles produced top-5 finishes.

 Foles is inconsistent, but when he hits, he hits big.
 Gardner Minshew is currently [nursing an injury of his own](https://jaguarswire.usatoday.com/2019/10/03/week-5-injury-report-3-jaguars-sit-out-thursday-including-jalen-ramsey/).
-Why not roll the dice on someone who at least one reporter proclaims is [the greatest Eagles quarterback of all time](https://www.nbcsports.com/philadelphia/eagles/greatest-eagles-qb-ever-theres-only-one-answer-and-its-nick-foles)?
+If you're tasked with filling at an empty IR spot, why not roll the dice on someone who at least one reporter proclaims is [the greatest Eagles quarterback of all time](https://www.nbcsports.com/philadelphia/eagles/greatest-eagles-qb-ever-theres-only-one-answer-and-its-nick-foles)?

 *References*